-i ne toliov wing requirements for the major: CDEDITO e following courses outside the Department of Physics and ronomy: CREDITS 25 or 26 (1) One of the following courses (3 or 4 credits): BS 110 Organisms and Populations 4 BS 111 Cells and Molecules 3 ENT 205 Pests, Society and Environment 3 MMG 205 Allied Health Microbiology 3 PLB 105 Plant Biology 3 PSL 250 Introductory Physiology 4 ZOL 141 Introductory Human Genetics 3 , CEM 141 General Chemistry .
-(3) All of the following courses (18 credits): CEM 161 Chemistry Laboratory I i - - e following courses in the Department of Physics and Astro- 27 to 32 nor (1) my: 27 10 32 (1) PHY 191 Physics Laboratory for Scientists, I , (2) 3 PHY 492 Nuclear and Elementary Particle Physics (3) One of the following courses (3 or 4 credits): PHY 183 Physics for Scientists and Engineers I 4 PHY 183B Physics for Scientists and (4) Éngineers I .
-(5) PHY 294H Honors Physics II-Electromagnetism ; (6) , (7)
+a.
+The following courses outside the Department of Physics and

+Astronomy:

+One of the following courses (3 or 4 credits):

+BS 110 Organisms and Populations

+BS 111 Cells and Molecules

+ENT 205 Pests, Society and Environment

+MMG 205 Allied Health Microbiology3

+PLB 105 Plant Biology 3

+PSL 250 Introductory Physiology

+ZOL 141 Introductory Human Genetics

+(2) One of the following courses (4 credits):

+CEM 141 General Chemistry

+(3) All of the following courses (18 credits):

+CEM 161 Chemistry Laboratory I

+MTH 132 Calculus I

+MTH 132 Calculus II

+MTH 234 Multivariable Calculus

+MTH 235 Differential Equations

+One Mathematics course at the 300 level or above of at least

+3 credits.

+b.
+The following courses in the Department of Physics and Astro-

+nomy: 27 to 32

+All of the following courses (8 credits):

+PHY 191 Physics Laboratory for Scientists, I1

+PHY 192 Physics Laboratory for Scientists, II 1

+PHY 321 Classical Mechanics I

+PHY 410 Thermal and Statistical Physics

+(2) One of the following clusters of courses (4 to 6 credits):